FAQ

 Insurance

-I am in network with Cigna PPO.
-I also submit claims for a few PPO insurances.
-For the majority of other insurance providers, I can provide a superbill that you can present to your insurance for reimbursement.
+I am not in any insurance network.
+I may submit claims for a few PPO insurances.
+For the majority of insurances , I can provide a superbill that you can present to your insurance for reimbursement.